Rensjo/AcademicQuest-Fresh/README.md

 ## 🎨 Customization

 ### Themes
-AcademicQuest Fresh supports both light and dark themes with automatic system detection.
+AcademicQuest supports both light and dark themes with automatic system detection.

 ### Icons
 Custom application icons are included for all platforms: